230500226/WebGL_ClassNotes/README.md

               not used for this course

             change the colour of points of the triagnle use separate bufferes for color and verticies and change the colors randomly
+        06/03
+        instructions
+          make a sphere, pentagon, diamond
+           - out of context use matrix for rot and trans use id matrix make sphere